Aiman730/pizza-app/README.md

 👉 Overview

-A full-stack Pizza ordering mobile application developed using **React Native**.
-The app includes secure **user authentication** with **Firebase**, real-time form validation using **Formik and Yup**, and a clean, user-friendly UI for both login and signup.
+A full-stack Pizza ordering mobile application developed using React Native.
+The app includes secure user authentication with *Firebase*, real-time form validation using Formik and Yup, and a clean, user-friendly UI for both login and signup.
 It serves as a foundational structure for food delivery platforms, with Firebase handling backend tasks and user data securely.
 The navigation is implemented using React Navigation for a smooth screen transition experience.
 This project is ideal for learning and building scalable mobile food ordering apps.

 👉 Features